-Some of these are natural, such as breastfeeding, menopause and pregnancy with least adverse effects on health.
+Some of these are natural, such as breastfeeding, menopause and pregnancy with the least adverse effects on health.
 Sometimes, this is not the case.
-Sometimes, missed period is due to our own lifestyle choices or medical conditions.
+Sometimes, a missed period is due to our own lifestyle choices or medical conditions.
 This is secondary amenorrhea.

 Secondary amenorrhea is the one that occurs due to causes other than natural ones that affect our lifestyle, such as over exercise, medical conditions, body weight and stress.
 This blog is going to focus on how to get your period back when you have secondary amenorrhea.

 Why losing your period isn’t a good thing